 A picture's worth a thousand words, right?
 I can't argue too much with this statement.
 Many of my best memories have been captured on camera for me to relive when flipping (or clicking) through photo albums.
 So much goes down during special occasions that it is hard to remember it all.
 The holidays are no … Continue reading Thanksgiving Presence (As Opposed To Presents)

-What separates the great and grateful From all of the irate and hateful Is that they don't deflate or take bull When others denigrate and say "fool" They chose to step off of their pedestal Take risks, adapt, and leave the wading pool They'll fail and grow, but the critics will be cruel They'll give … Continue reading The Frightful Flight of the Neophyte
+What separates the great and grateful From all of the irate and hateful Is that they don't deflate or take bull When others denigrate and say "fool" They choose to step off of their pedestal Take risks, adapt, and leave the wading pool They'll fail and grow, but the critics will be cruel They'll give … Continue reading The Frightful Flight of the Neophyte

 First cold morning of the year Sitting by the fireside Flames cracklin' in my ear Thoughts that spread a mile wide The orange dancers dance away Doing the job of a thousand shrinks Calming the worries from yesterday Helping me work out all the kinks Something 'bout the focused heat Can't be achieved … Continue reading I Prefer The Fire